 Most Magnum Boots offer excellent safety features.
 For example, the Roadmaster Composite Toe Safety Boot features lightweight composite toe-cap and anti-penetration plate, as well as a hardwearing protective TPU toe guard.

-Magnum Boots are compliant with Australia’s safety footwear requirements of AS/NZS 2210.3:2019 Personal protective equipment Safety footwear.
+Magnum work boots are compliant with Australia’s safety footwear requirements of AS/NZS 2210.3:2019 Personal protective equipment Safety footwear.

 If you are uncomfortable with your work shoes, your productivity and health will be negatively affected.
 For maximum comfort, check if the shoes are well ventilated, so that your feet remain dry the entire time the footwear is on.